If you own a small-business and think data-security is unavoidable, this article provides 13 small-business cyber-security-tips.

 When you’ve compiled your list, determine the impact the cyber-attack would have on your business.
 Examples might include: damage to your brand and reputation, sanctions and regulatory fines, financial losses, and much more.

-Finally, address any threats or gaps in your security processes by: installing anti-virus software, reviewing and recirculating your policies to staff, and consulting experts.
+Finally, address any threats or gaps in your security processes.
+Install anti-virus software, reviewing and recirculating your policies to staff, and consulting experts.

 5. Train Your Team